Contact Us

 Eugenia Aviles was in her last year of high school when she got pregnant with her first child.
 Determined, she completed her senior year and graduated from high school.
 She had always dreamed of attending college, but now that she was a mother, her desire to learn had never faded.

 Eugenia lives in Santa Ana, outside Tegucigalpa.
 In 2014, she saw a sign announcing that Mi Esperanza would open a Sewing Course.
 She enrolled in the course, completed it, and the instructor hired her for a school uniform project.
 Mi Esperanza offered a train-to-work opportunity to produce 85,000 bracelets a year later.
-Eugenia did such excellent work and demonstrated outstanding skills that Mi Esperanza offered her the opportunity for continued training and a job in the Mi Esperanza jewelry studio in Tegucigalpa.
+Eugenia did excellent work and demonstrated outstanding skills, and Mi Esperanza offered her the opportunity for continued training and a job in the Mi Esperanza jewelry studio in Tegucigalpa.

 EUGENIA AT A GLANCE